7 Relationship Conversations for the Next COVID Challenges

 I know many people have engaged technology for social time.
 Some ways of addressing getting social needs met are Facetime family calls, Google Hangout Happy Hours, and Zoom dinner parties with another couple.

-Another way to evaluate how your coping is to make sure you check in with each other for at least 10 minutes a day.
+Another way to evaluate how you are coping is to make sure you check in with each other for at least 10 minutes a day.
 Ask your partner open-ended questions like:

 - “I know things are tough right now, is there anything I can do to make it easier?”